 Welcome to the website of professional Nature photographer, Andy Keen.

-Although Andy very much enjoy most aspects of photography, he has a specific interest – that being “chasing” and photographing one of our Planet’s most spellbinding natural phenomena, the Aurora Borealis (The Northern Lights).
+Although Andy very much enjoy most aspects of photography, he has a specific interest – that being “chasing” and photographing one of our Planet’s most spellbinding natural phenomena, the Northern Lights.